fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

 Reserved (bits 0-4): These bits are reserved for future use and MUST be set to 0 on transmit and ignored on receipt.

-IP Addr (bit 5) : When set, an IP Address Sub-Object is present.
+IP Addr (bit 5) : When set, a Node IP Address Sub-Object is present.
 When clear, an IP Address Sub-Object is not present.
-The IP Address Sub-Object is described in {{IPAddr}} of this memo.
+The Node IP Address Sub-Object is described in {{IPAddr}} of this memo.

-Node Name (bit 6): When set, an Node Name Sub-Object is included.
+Node Name (bit 6): When set, a Node Name Sub-Object is included.
 When clear, it is not included.
-The Name Sub-Object is described in {{Name}} of this memo.
+The Node Name Sub-Object is described in {{Name}} of this memo.

 Rsvd2 (bit 7): This bit is reserved for future use